PSY 7512 Psychology of Leadership

 ORG 8340 Exploring the Self: Increasing the Efficiency of Helping Others

 This course emphasizes the importance of reflecting on the self.
 The emphasis is on exploring unresolved shame, guilt, anger and interpersonal communication blunders, the role of forgiveness and making amends, along with negative and positive communication patterns as they help future health and wellness experts increase their effectiveness in advising and counseling employees, patients and clients in various organizational settings.
 The role of suppressing biased thinking is also addressed.
 The idea is that people who are able to address their own psychological needs are more efficient in helping others, than those who have unresolved issues.
-This course is taught online, with a weekend residency portion (on-ground live colloquium).
-This course must be taken at University of the Rockies and may not be transferred from another institution.

 ORG 8500 Advanced Topics in Organizational Consulting